Anti-Agnipath stir: One killed in Telangana as violence grips multiple states; Haryana suspends internet services

 Unrest over the four-year recruitment plan for the armed forces continued for the third day in multiple states including Bihar, Uttar Pradesh, and Haryana.

-Here's a look at the situation in places where the protests are taking place:
+Here's a look at the situation in places where the protests have been taking place:

 Telangana